70S AND 80S FOOD - BRITISH SNACKS

 On this page I'll be taking a look back at some old snacks from the eighties (mostly junk food!) including including Walkers, KP and Smiths Crisps.
 Who else agrees with me that you used to get more crisps in a packet back in the day - they seem to be half filled with air these days!

 had to be one of the most irritating TV ad's ever!
 An annoying tune sung by someone with an annoying voice.
 At least it only lasts for ten back, I suppose potato waffles were pretty disgusting really, but pour some baked beans over them and they tasted great - waffily versatile!

-This is classic a Walkers Crisps advert from the 80s, before Gary Lineker got involved.
+Also in the video playlist is a classic Walkers Crisps advert from the 80s, before Gary Lineker got involved.
 I remember the styling of those crisp packets like it was yesterday.
 This was before they started using foil on the inside, so you could actually see the real crisps through the clear window.
 Those packets look like they're bulging with crisps, too.
 So what is my favourite flavour?
 Well, I have three actually; Ready Salted, Cheese & Onion and Roast Chicken.

 Walkers Snacks was founded in the 1880s by Henry Walker and now has a 47% slice of the UK Crisps market.
-Smiths produced quite a wide variety of snacks back in the day, and I remember when comedian Lenny Henry helped to advertise this slightly unusual snack back in the 80s.
-I suppose square crisps aren't unusual now as they come in all shapes and sizes, but I do remember they had quite a different taste to the normal Smiths crisps.
+Smiths produced quite a wide variety of snacks back in the day, and I remember when comedian Lenny Henry helped to advertise a slightly unusual snack back in the 80s called square crisps.
+Such crisps aren't unusual now as they come in all shapes and sizes, but I do remember they had quite a different taste to the normal Smiths crisps.
 I used to like Salt 'N Shake and occasionally you would get more than one salt packet in the bag - this made me extremely excited!
 Hmm, it takes a lot more to excite kids these days.